cosbi-research/QSPmRNAVaccines/Figure_reproduction/Figure 4/readme.txt

 - NaaberData.mat: contains the data from Naaber et al.;

+- PayneData.mat: contains the data from Payne et al.;

 - SahinData.mat: contains the data from Sahin et al.;

 - SahinData.mat: contains the data from Takeuchi et al.;